Juan Aurich: Juan Aurich (1996–2004)

 A new reincarnation of Juan Aurich was formed as Juan Aurich de Chiclayo shortly after Aurich–Cañaña was relegated; their nickname was El Ciclón del Norte (The Northern Cyclone).
-The new Juan Aurich achieved promotion through the 1997 Copa Perú and played from 1998 until 2002 when they were relegated.
-The third Juan Aurich football club achieved promotion in 1997 by winning the 1997 Copa Perú.
-This spell in the first division lasted from 1998 to 2002.
+The new Juan Aurich achieved promotion through the 1997 Copa Perú and played in the first division from 1998 until 2002 when they were relegated.
 Due to the financial strain created by playing in the top flight, Juan Aurich de Chiclayo also folded as its predecessors.